What I would look for in a junior developer

 When asked a hypothetical question like “The client is reporting that the email form we built them isn’t working, how would you handle this” we generally aren’t looking for technical answers.

-I want to know about how you think about things – being able to think on your feet is incredibly important and I want to know what type of thought process you use.
+I want to know about how you think about things and I want to know what type of thought process you use.

 I also want to know about how you might communicate the issue with your hypothetical teammates and this hypothetical client.